 • Regular monitoring and transparent reporting to assess progress

-• Root Cause Analysis: Engaging all parties to identify underlying issues affecting KPI achievement, enabling targeted interventions.
+• Root cause analysis: Engaging all parties to identify underlying issues affecting KPI achievement, enabling targeted interventions.

-• Regular Review Meetings: Facilitating ongoing dialogue to monitor progress and adjust strategies collaboratively, preventing escalation.
+• Regular review meetings: Facilitating ongoing dialogue to monitor progress and adjust strategies collaboratively, preventing escalation.

 • Prioritizing transparency in defining KPIs and associated penalties to minimize disputes.